vanutp/fox_orm/docs/docs/usage/many_to_many/definition.md

 ```

 ## Association table
-Then you need to define an association table:
+Then you need to declare an association table:
 ```python hl_lines="20-23"
 {!../src/usage/many_to_many.py!}
 ```